soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E1_Grundbegriffe-konzeptuelle-Wissensmodellierung_en.md

 ---

-## Definitions of terms in conceptual knowledge modeling
+## Definitions of Terms in Conceptual Knowledge Modeling

 In **conceptual knowledge modeling**, the aim is to determine which knowledge is relevant within a domain and how this knowledge can be organised conceptually.